Shrewsbury Engineers F.C.: History

 The club did however win the Shropshire Cup in 1879–80, beating Oswestry in the final, thanks to a goal from Lane; this time the Engineers had had the advantage hosting the final.
 The club however did not immediately get its hands on the trophy, as Mr Ward, the secretary of previous holders Newport, refused to hand it over until the Shropshire FA paid him the £10 which he had contributed to make up the shortfall between the Shropshire FA's contribution to its manufacture and the actual cost.

 Despite this success, the club was being pressed financially.
 Subscriptions and gate money for 1879–80 were just under £29, while expenses were nearly £27, the bulk being the £9 14/6 cost of hiring Underdale.

-The following season, the club entered the Welsh Cup for the only time, in preference to the Birmingham Senior Cup.
+The club resigned from the Birmingham & District Football Association in September 1880 and entered the Welsh Cup for the only time, in preference to the Birmingham Senior Cup.
 The Engineers were drawn at home to Newtown White Star in the first round and lost 1–0, but the Engineers successfully protested about the referee's eligibility to control the match (prompted by his decision to disallow an Engineers goal, "a decision that gave great dissatisfaction"), so the Welsh Football Association appointed Mr Manners, its secretary, for the second attempt, taking place at the Racecourse Ground.
 The re-play ended goalless before White Stars won through.

 The club's independent existence ended at the start of the 1881–82 season, when it merged into the Shrewsbury Castle Blues, who had ended the Engineers' defence of the Shropshire Cup at the first round stage.
 The name was briefly revived from 1883 to 1885, and again in 1887, playing at the same ground, but with none of the former players.